North Korea's Kim chides officials for unspecified pandemic lapse

 The World Health Organization later said North Korea’s coronavirus test results for the man were inconclusive.

-Reporting by Josh Smith; Additional reporting by Hyonhee Shin and Jack Kim; Editing by Grant McCool and Himani Sarkar
+Reporting by Josh Smith; Additional reporting by Hyonhee Shin and Jack Kim; Editing by Grant McCool, Himani Sarkar and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.